 Bachelor of Arts and Bachelor of Science students need to maintain a 2.00 GPA (C) average to be in good academic standing.
 Bachelor of Journalism (Honours) students must maintain a 2.70 (B-) average.
 This requirement is higher because it is an honours degree.
-Standing is assessed after you have completed 24 credit hours and assessed per term for every term following.
+Standing is assessed after you have completed 24 credit hours.